clauwycuizon/clauwycuizon/_posts/2017-01-19-My-First-Entry.md

 When I wrote my goals for this year just before the clock ticked 12 mn in time for 2017, I prayed to God to sanctify the things that I have written.
 True indeed, He made a way for me in one of my goals – through my brother.
 (Thank you Kuya for this!)

 Anyway, my motivation for my blogs ever since wasn’t (and ISN’T) the number of readers I get, but plainly for me.(Wow selfish?
-Haha) I’ve always loved writing and sometime in the future, I know looking back to my entries would bring so much delight to my spirit.
-I am a memory hoarder and writing is one way of capturing a moment.
-To share the details, to know what’s running inside your mind, and to be able to relive your experience during those moments.
-This is the reward of documentation. haha
+Haha) I’ve always loved writing and I know that sometime in the future, looking back to my entries would bring so much delight to my spirit.
+I am a memory hoarder and writing is one way of capturing a moment -- To share the details, to know what’s running inside your mind, and to be able to relive your experience during those moments.
+This is the reward of documentation! haha

 I don’t have anything specific to put up in here, but I pray that whoever may stumble upon my blog will find it useful, fun and a blessing.

 So, uhmmm (awkward smile).
 How about we start with the basics?

 Hi!
 My name is **Venice Claudine Capuno Cuizon**.
 You can call me **_Clauwy_**.